CyrusNajmabadi/lang-design/CollectionLiterals.md

 1. How would we proceed on this in the future to get dictionary literals?

     Resolution: The form `[k:v]` is supported for dictionary literals.
-The following text exists to record the original discussion of this topic.
+Dictionary literals also support spreading (e.g. `[k:v, ..d]`) The following text exists to record the original discussion of this topic.

     ---